SpartanHarshad/Pepperfry/README.md

 ## Features
-* Here you can buy all types of home furniture buy online.
+* Here you can buy all types of home furniture online.
 * You can see section wise furnitures.
 * Details about every furniture item are are available in the app.